How To Gauge Your Ears - The Ultimate Guide To Ear Stretching

 While piercers can give you valuable advice, help you select the products you need, and sell you the equipment you’ll use to stretch your ears, they won’t actually do the stretching for you.
 Ear stretching is something that you do yourself (which makes sense, when you consider what a slow, long process it is).

-Because your piercer isn’t directly involved in the stretching, there is no age restriction on it.
+As your piercer isn’t directly involved in the stretching, there is no age restriction on it.
 If you decide to do it (and your parents approve if you’re a minor), that’s all that matters.

 What Equipment Is Needed to Gauge Ears?